 And that’s it!
 Your pasta is ready!
 No unnecessary sauces, just the real deal!
 It also makes a great packed work lunch, and that will save you wasting money on a bough lunch, which we all know how expensive it can be.
 A take-away pasta dish wouldn’t be under at least £6-£7.
 And if you think that’s not too bad, well, in a month, that does add up.

-If you’ve tried my PASTA WITH SHRIMP AND SPINACH or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve tried my PPRAWN AND SPINACH PASTA or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

-Pasta with Shrimp and Spinach, a quick dish that is ready in under 30 minutes, ideal for a midweek dinner when time is ever so precious.
-Flavourful, filling, and so garlicky.
+Prawn and Spinach Pasta (Shrimp) with a chilly kick and a touch of parmesan, a quick dish that is ready in under 20 minutes, ideal for a midweek dinner when time is ever so precious.
+Flavourful and colourful, this homemade pasta recipe is simple, but absolutely delicious.

 - 1 cup fresh baby spinach